bright/new-www/_posts/2017-10-26-slack-fastlane.md

 # 💪 Motivation 💪

-At Bright Inventions, I'm working on a few projects.
+At Bright Inventions, I'm working on a several projects.
 Every project that we start, we start with a few basic steps: create a new repository, basic application setup and most important...
 Continuous Integration path.
 On iOS applications, it starts with  installing the Fastlane, creating some lanes in Fastfile, then pushing changes to our new repository.
-Next step is configuring a new TeamCity(a service that we are using for CI) with a new agent machine for the project.
+Next step is configuring a new TeamCity   (a service that we are using for CI) with a new agent machine for the project.
 And after that... our CI build service is ready to collect changes from the repository and trigger a build for our clients, or just build the application and run our unit/UI tests to check if everything works fine.

 But what if something went wrong...